New Zealand longfin eel: Habitat and distribution

+New Zealand longfin eel at the base of a waterfall near Piha beach, Waitākere Ranges, Auckland.

 Anguilla dieffenbachii is endemic species to New Zealand, widely distributed through the country's lakes and rivers, including the Chatham Islands.

 Longfin eels are often found great distances inland (up to 361 km) along fresh waterways and in high country lakes which are connected to the sea.
 Aiding in their inland distribution is their climbing ability in elver (juvenile) stage, under 12 cm in length.
 These migration events frequently coincide with increased temperate, water flow and low light conditions.
 At this size the elvers can travel up to 130 km inland over a summer, and have been observed climbing near-vertical surfaces up to 43 m tall.
 This feat is accomplished through a combination of surface tension (with the water) and friction.

 Where in a waterway longfin eels live depends on their life stage.
 As juveniles, they prefer shallow water (under 0.5 m deep) with coarse substratum and faster than average stream flow (such as that found in riffles).
 Adult longfin eels tend to be found next to or under large pieces of debris and undercut river banks.